nyankittone/eggsh/goals.md

   built-in commands.
 Every builtin should support `--version` and `--help`, as long as POSIX doesn't strictly forbid doing so.
-There should be a `help` builtin that shows a summary of help for builtins and also external commands. the `help` builtin should also have the option to provide more in-depth information about a builtin ro some functionality, explaining what the thing does, where it comes from, its rationale, how to use it, the parameters and options it takes, and examples of all of this.
+There should be a `help` builtin that shows a summary of help for builtins and also external commands. the `help` builtin should also have the option to provide more in-depth information about a builtin or some functionality, explaining what the thing does, where it comes from, its rationale, how to use it, the parameters and options it takes, and examples of all of this.
 I may want to have both traditional manpages for this and also something more in-depth and interactive.